- Rust 99.1%

 IPC_INTERRUPT_LINE_LAPIC_TIMER. - Root orchestration integration is implemented (

-named -> timed -> logd -> crashd -> irqd -> ...). - Positive, SMP, and missing-service negative VM scenarios are implemented and passing.
+named -> timed -> logd -> crashd -> irqd -> ...). - Runtime interrupt and ACK control now use only the startup-assigned primary control slot.

 Runtime model